EBellache/quantum_EEG/README.md

 ---
 ## 🔬 **Mathematical Foundations**
 ### **1. Schrödinger-Like Evolution of EEG Oscillations**
-Scale Relativity (SR) extends classical physics by treating spacetime as **fractal at small scales**, leading to the derivation if stochastic and quantum-like dynamics without the need for any ad-hoc postulate.
+Scale Relativity (SR) extends classical physics by **treating spacetime as fractal** at small scales, leading to the derivation of stochastic and quantum-like dynamics without the need for any ad-hoc postulate.
 This theory even extends to complex systems like the brain that often exhibit fractal signatures in their parameter space.
-Leveraging SR principles to describe neural activity propagation, we use a **quantum-inspired wavefunction** $\Psi(x,y,r,t)$, evolving according to a modified Schrödinger equation:
+Leveraging SR principles to describe neural activity propagation, we use a **quantum-inspired wavefunction** $\Psi(x,y,r,t)$, evolving according to a generalized Schrödinger equation:

 $$
 i\hbar \frac{\partial \Psi}{\partial t} = -\frac{D}{2} \nabla^2 \Psi + (V_{\text{eff}} + Q_{\text{macro}}) \Psi